JagannathSM/CleanEase-BackEnd/README.md

 # 🧹 CleanEase Site BackEnd

 ## 🚀 Overview
 This repository contains the backend of a functional booking platform for a cleaning service.
-The application is designed with a focus on providing a smooth and intuitive user experience.
 The backend is built with Node.js and Express.js, providing a robust and scalable solution for managing user bookings, user authentication and other logic.
 MongoDB is used as the database to store and manage data.

 ## 🧰 Tech Stack